 Fazle Shairmahomed is a performance artist and dancer, who graduated in anthropology and Middle Eastern Studies/Arabic.
-He mainly creates decolonizing rituals, in which he transforms the relationship with the spectator, and challenges understandings of inter-sensoriality.
-Often he refers to problematics concerned with the politicization of his body as a Dutch Surinamese-Hindustani Muslim queer man.
-This experienced reality creates an urgency that shapes his artistic choices leading to themes such as death, rebirth, ancestry, belonging, colonial histories, and healing.
-Since 2013 he is also one of the members of CLOUD danslab, an artist-run dance studio which supports research and practice of dance, movement, and performance art in the Hague.
+He mainly creates decolonizing rituals, through which he transforms the relationship with the spectator, and challenges understandings of inter-sensoriality.
+He often references problematics concerned with the politicization of his body as a Dutch Surinamese-Hindustani Muslim queer man.
+This experienced reality creates an urgency that shapes his artistic choices, leading to themes such as death, rebirth, ancestry, belonging, colonial histories, and healing.
+He has been a member of CLOUD danslab since 2013, an artist run dance studio which supports dance, movement, and performance art research and practice in The Hague.

 image © Gregor Servais